Skip to content

 fun add(

-) -> result: Cell<Number>
+) -> cell: Cell<Any>

 and

-Perform a boolean AND operation.
+Perform a Boolean AND operation.
 This is equivalent to the and operator.

 Parameters: